kichithewolf/pokemonautomation.github.io/docs/SetupGuide/GeneralSetupMac.md

 6. Follow the prompts to open the app.
 You may need to click **Open Anyways** multiple times and you may need to input your password.
 Note that this is only needed the first time you open the app.
 For the first time, the app may take some time to open.

-7. The app may ask you to install Rosetta and/or give the app permissions to files/camera/microphone.
+7. The app may ask you to give the app permissions to files/camera/microphone.
 These are required in order to write program settings to file and read video and audio from your capture card.

 <img src="Images/Mac/app-interface.png" style="display: block; margin: 10px 40px" width="80%">